Frustrated by Genetic Testing? Me Too.

 My research team has spent years reviewing SNPs in the medical literature.

-We have found that the absolutely majority of SNPs are not altering gene expression.
+We have found that the absolute majority of SNPs are not altering gene expression.

 When A SNP Matters